prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ## Evaluation Methodology

-Submissions will be evaluated based on ability to meet each of the component requirements (see corresponding sections above for detailed instructions):
+Submissions will be evaluated based on their ability to meet each of the component requirements (see corresponding sections above for detailed instructions):

 Category | Weight
 --- | ---